uberspark/uberxmhf/xmhf/README.md

 Introduction
 ============

-XMHF is a modular and extensible hypervisor platform for recent multicore x86 hardware with support for dynamic root of trust and nested (2-dimensional) paging.
-XMHF strives to be a
-comprehensible and flexible platform for performing hypervisor research and development that allows others to build custom (security-sensitive) hypervisor-based solutions (called "hypapps").
+XMHF is an eXtensible and Modular Hypervisor Framework that strives to be a comprehensible and flexible platform for performing hypervisor research and development.
+The framework allows others to build custom (security-sensitive) hypervisor-based solutions (called "hypapps").

 XMHF is designed to achieve three goals – modular extensibility, automated verification, and high performance.
 XMHF includes a